 - Urinary surgeries: cystotomy’s (removal of bladder stones), urethrostomy’s, unblocking

-- Orthopedic procedures: Amputations, fixing broken bones, reparing torn ligaments; we have a board-certified surgeon (Dr. Kim Murphy) who performs the more complicated procedures.
+- Orthopedic procedures: Amputations, fixing broken bones, reparing torn ligaments; we have a board-certified surgeon (Dr. Kim Murphy or Dr. Seanna Swayne) who performs the more complicated procedures.

 There are some surgeries that in order for us to provide the best care for your pet, we will refer to a specialist, or in some cases we have a specialist come to the clinic to perform the surgical procedure.